antipole2/VDR2/README.md

 ## Discussions

-To discuss this script's functionality, us ethe Discussions tab aboove.
+To discuss this script's functionality, use the Discussions tab aboove.

 ## Technical note